ravivaghasiya1998/MTL_OSDNet/README.md

 ** Reproducing the results **

 The weights after training the network using Cityscapes and relabeled LostAndFound datasets can be downloaded [here]() to reproduce the same results for each individual tasks.

+To perform the training for Single-Task Learning approach, the scripts provided in `single_task`can be used and updated according to task that needs to be performed.